tonilopezmr/android-community/README.md

 - [ANDROID DEVELOPMENT LIKE A PRO][141]
 - [This one simple change for better class naming will blow your mind][142]
 - [Working effectively with Android legacy code][146]
+- [Introducing Bourbon: Dribbble, Android, MVP and a Common-Code Module][158]

 ######Talks
 - [Robert C Martin - Clean Architecture][25]